Advanced Higher Maths Integration

 Example 13 (calculator)

-SQA Advanced Higher Maths 2019 Q16
+SQA Advanced Higher Maths 2019 Q16 Subtopics: Integration by parts, Volume

-(a) Use integration by parts to find the exact value of \(\int^{\small{1}}_{\small{0}}(x^2\!-\!2x\!+\!1)e^{4x}\,dx\small.\)
+(a) Use integration by parts to find the exact value of \(\displaystyle\small\int^{\small{1}}_{\small{0}}\normalsize(x^2\!-\!2x\!+\!1)\,e^{4x}\,dx\small.\)

-(b) A solid is formed by rotating the curve with equation \(y=4(x\!-\!1)e^{2x}\) between \(x\!=\!0\) and \(x\!=\!1\) through \(2\pi\) radians about the \(x\)-axis.
+(b) A solid is formed by rotating the curve with equation \(y=4(x\!-\!1)\,e^{2x}\) between \(x\!=\!0\) and \(x\!=\!1\) through \(2\pi\) radians about the \(x\)-axis.
 Find the exact value of the volume of this solid.

-Show answer
+Show solution

-(a) We start by examining the two factors, \((x^2\!-\!2x\!+\!1)\) and \(e^{4x}\small,\) and asking ourselves which we should differentiate and which we should integrate.
-Clearly it doesn't matter for \(e^{4x}\) and the quadratic should be differentiated to reduce its degree.
+We start by examining the two factors and asking ourselves which we should differentiate \((u)\) and which we should integrate \((v')\small.\) It doesn't matter for \(e^{4x}\) but the quadratic should be differentiated to reduce its degree.

 So now we apply integration by parts, twice: